PerfectStorms/BE-03/module01/lesson05_conditions/README.md

 ### 6. Task with "switch - case" statement
 There is the number of month (type int).
-You need to determine the season of year (winter, spring, summer, autumn) and output to the console.
+You need to determine the season of year (winter, spring, summer, autumn) and display on the console.

 ### 7. Task with "switch - case" statement
-Correct the code to get right output to the console.
+Fix the code to get correct console output.
 ```java
  String day = "wednesday"; // it can be any day
         switch(day) {